 New Zealand Diploma in Software Development (Level 6)

 Want to study virtual reality, robotics and artificial intelligence?
-Develop and expand your coding skills and prepare for the final year of University of Waikato's Applied Computing degree with this 2 year qualification.
+Develop and expand your coding skills with this 1 year qualification which follows on from the New Zealand Diploma in Web Design and Development (Level 5).
+You'll spend a total of 2 years in these two courses which together prepare you for the final year of University of Waikato's Applied Computing degree.

 During your study you'll learn to work in agile teams and develop skills that allow you to contribute to cutting-edge IT projects anywhere in the world.

 You'll build essential industry connections along the way which stand you in good stead once you're finished the course.